Skip to main content

 The short answer is - it depends.
 If you bridge your asset from one blockchain to another, the asset you receive might be a slightly different token than the one you've sent.

-In such cases, if all the other checks are passed, you can just merge this manually - note that it will appear as an Exchange, not a transfer (because of the difference in the asset sent and received)
+In such cases, if all the other checks are passed, you can still merge them manually - note that it will appear as an Exchange, not a transfer and gains will be calculated as if the asset was sold.

 How can I create a Transfer manually?